Print the full article here!

 - Don’t make big decisions (for example, moving or quitting a job).

 - Do fun activities or hobbies.

 - Set a goal for every day.
-Make it simple – like calling a friend or exercising.
+Make it simple – like calling a friend or doing exercise.

 - Exercise is a great way to feel better.
 Just walking can help.